Cocks and Hens Club History

 Investigations suggest that the club would have been playing lawn tennis by at least 1880, but sadly we don’t have records of an exact date for when the club was formed.

-As a reference, the rules of lawn tennis were codified in 1875, the first men's singles tournament was held in 1876, Wimbledon in 1877 and by 1880 there were already 33 open tournaments being staged at different clubs around the country (as well as several in Ireland, the US and Australia).
+As a reference, the rules of lawn tennis were codified in 1875, the first official men's singles tournament was held in 1876, Wimbledon held its first All England tournament in 1877 and by 1880 there were already 33 open tournaments staged by clubs around the country (plus several in the USA and Australia).

 In Cambridge, the Cambridge University Tennis Club was established in 1881 for its male undergraduate students.
 Meanwhile, Cocks and Hens was set up separately by dons, fellows, local professionals and their families.
-It was always a club designed for exercise and socialising amongst gentlemen and ladies, as much as for competition.
+It was always a club where both gentlemen and ladies could sociaise while providing healthy exercise and competitive tennis.

 The earliest hard evidence of the club’s existence comes from the Mixed Doubles Silver Salver Trophy (now called “The Newnham Plate”), which is competed for annually at the club to this day.
-The plate dates from 1890 and on it are engraved the 68 names of the 25 winning pairs from 1890 up to World War I, plus the 9 winning pairs from 1920 to 1928.
+The plate dates from 1890 and on it are engraved the 25 winning pairs from 1890 up to World War I, plus the 9 winning pairs from 1920 to 1928.
+There are 38 different names in total but no two pairs playing together ever won more than once.
 Many of the names are linked to famous people, both locally and on the international stage.
 Most have fascinating stories which highlight the enormous social, economic, technical and cultural changes of that period.

 Past players at the club include:

-• The brother of a Wimbledon men’s singles champion
+- The brother of a Wimbledon men’s doubles champion and Wimbledon Vice-President

-• The wife of a Nobel Prize winner
+- The wife of Hungary's most eminent Nobel Prize winner

-• Plus a plethora of University College Masters, Bursars, Freemasons, artists, authors, reformers, county cricketers, solicitors and clergymen.
+- Plus a plethora of University College Masters, bursars, mathematicans, freemasons, artists, authors, reformers, county cricketers, solicitors and clergymen.

 (A link to some of their stories will be available here soon)